 Elements of the remuneration report are subject to audit, throughout the report the relevant sections have been noted as audited where applicable.
-The other sections of the Remuneration Report have been reviewed by Audit Scotland as detailed in the Independent Auditor's Report.
-The results presented in the tables comprising Clackmannanshire Council's Remuneration Report for 2021/22 reflect the following contextual factors:
+The other sections of the Remuneration Report have been reviewed by the External Auditors as detailed in the Independent Auditor's Report.
+The results presented in the tables comprising Clackmannanshire Council's Remuneration Report for 2022/23 reflect the following contextual factors:

-- Pay award of 1% from 1 April 2021 is included in the 2021/22 figures for those earning between £40k and £80k.
-Anyone earning over £80k was awarded £800 pay award.
-The pay increases were also backdated for the 3 months from January 2021 to March 2021; - As at 31 March 2022 there were 7 Senior Councillors in post.
-The maximum allowed for Clackmannanshire Council is 8; - The corporate management structure is: Chief Executive, Strategic Director Place, Strategic Director People, Strategic Director Partnership & Performance; and - The committee structure reflects the organisational structure with three committees; People Committee, Place Committee, Partnership and Performance Committee.
-There is also an Audit Committee aligning with the CIFPA guidance for Audit Committees in Local Authorities.
+- Pay award of 5% or £1,872 (whichever is larger) from 1 April 2022 is included in the 2022/23 figures for those earning up to £60k.
+Anyone earning over £60k was awarded 5% pay award. - As at 31 March 2023 there were 7 Senior Councillors in post.
+The maximum allowed for Clackmannanshire Council is 8; - The corporate management structure during the year was: Chief Executive, Strategic Director Place, Strategic Director People, Strategic Director Partnership & Performance and Strategic Director Transformation; and - The committee structure includes the Audit & Scrutiny Committee aligning with the CIFPA guidance for Audit Committees in Local Authorities.